bboynton97/Cancer_Prediction_NN/README.md

 Throughout the development process, there were certainly a number of problems that stumped me.
 Fortunately, with enough thinking, problem solving and the occasional Stack Overflow, the primary goal has been satisfied.

+**Building a neural network with OO design**:

+This challenge was inherently a part of the project.
+Neural networks aren't necessarily a good candidate for OO programming.
+Yes, they do have components that can be encapsulated in classes, however many experts believe unorganized matrix calculations can produce better accuracies in less time.
+With some whiteboarding and planning, it wasn't difficult to decide what components of the neural network to turn into classes and how to connect them.

+**Writing the mathematics**:

+Fortunately, [my occupation](http://vemity.com/) has given me a lot of experience with neural networks and other ML algorithms.
+I was already very familiar with the theory, and with the help of some diagrams and reference code, I could piece the mathematics together pretty easily.

+**Getting it to run on Tesla (IUPUI CS SSH server)**:

+It doesn't. *Why?*
+Tesla has g++ 4.6.2 installed.
+The current version is 7.2.x.
+If you look at [a concrete preprocessor class](./XOR_Preprocessor), it assigns the file to be read in the constructor.
+This assignment operator for `std::ifstream` is only supported in g++ 5.0+.
+Because the `ifstream` object is inherited, it cannot be given the filename in an initialization.
+Because of this, there is no way to support multiple preprocessors (and thus multiple datasets) while still providing support for g++ <5.0.

 ## Results

 The final neural network has proven to perform relatively effectively.
 It is by no means groundbreaking, but for a neural network written from scratch, focusing on design patterns over accuracy, it performs well.
 Not only did I learn a decent bit on how to program a neural network, but I also gained knowledge on how to implement design patterns in a real-world, practical application.

+## Additional Notes

+**Why the Flyweight pattern was not used**:

+Although it was suggested, it seems that the flyweight pattern would not be ideal for this project.
+It seems that the flyweight pattern is best for cases when you there are a number of objects that are all largely the same.
+While there are a lot of layers, nodes and connections, each object has specific values that make it unique.
+Because of this the flyweight pattern doesn't seem to be a good fit.

+**Why the Visitor pattern was not used**:

+The iterator is used to traverse the network.
+The network and it's nodes contain the logic for both feed forward and back propagation.
+To implement the visitor pattern properly, the visitor should be maintaining a state that performs the calculations.
+Because of the complexity and number of calculations, it is not appropriate to use a visitor for this task.

+**Could this program handle other datasets?**:

+In short, yes.
+The preprocessors classes could be expanded greatly.
+In practical applications, preprocessing can be just as complicated as the actual neural networks.
+These dataset are well groomed, perfect candidates for neural network training.
+Other binary classification datasets formatted in csv file style would also work.

+**How do accuracies compare to accepted accuracies for these datasets?**:

+With the XOR dataset, it is easy to get >99% accuracy with a 2,2,1 network.
+This is arguably the easiest dataset possible for a neural network and anything short of 95% is laughable.

+The breast cancer dataset is slightly different.
+While there are easily identifiable patterns, it does make for an interesting 9-dimensional classification problem.
+Having use this dataset extensively at my job, it's easy to achieve greater than 90% accuracy regularly when using TensorFlow or other deep learning libraries.

+**Want to see some of the best worst code you have ever seen?**:

+Check [this](./brandon_print.h) out.
+(Extra credit for creativity?)